2600hz/kazoo/applications/skel/doc/index.md

 #### Bindings

-The AMQP APIs available can be found in the modules in lib/whistle-1.0.0/api/ (prefixed with wapi\_) and define the bindings needed to receive AMQP payloads of a certain type.
+The AMQP APIs available can be found in the modules in lib/kazoo-1.0.0/api/ (prefixed with kapi\_) and define the bindings needed to receive AMQP payloads of a certain type.

 For instance, to receive route requests, one would add the 'route' binding and payloads sent directly to our queue, one would configure the bindings list like: